 VERSO jewelry is made from metal forms cast in handmade paper.
 The metal is dipped into a pulp of water and finely beaten paper fibers from a plant called abaca.
 The fibers cling to the metal and shrink as they dry.
 A tight, translucent paper skin is built up on the form over successive dips.
 The concept is the same as making a sheet of handmade paper, but around a three-dimensional form, and by building up thin layers over the course of several days.

-After a translucent layer of paper has built up, the forms are hand-dyed, and finally heavily sealed to make them water resistant and durable.
+After a translucent layer of paper has built up, the forms are hand-dyed, and finally sealed with resin to make them waterproof and durable.

-The pieces are inspired by the sinuous lines of art nouveau and rococo design, and details found in nature, like seeds, petals, dewdrops, flowers, the curves of a river, ferns, the night sky, leaves, spider webs.....
+The pieces are inspired by ancient Nordic, Roman, and Greek jewelry, art nouveau and rococo design, and details found in nature, like seeds, petals, dewdrops, flowers, the curves of a river, ferns, the night sky, leaves, tide pools.....

 Each piece of paper jewelry is handmade and therefore unique.
 Variations will occur from piece to piece.